 3. Pro Mujer Bolivia (Programas para la Mujer) figures prominently in third place based on its combined results for the outreach and efficiency pillars (with greater emphasis on the latter).
 In this year’s edition, this MFI stands out as the most successful new entrant in the overall ranking and a member of the top five institutions based on its sustained commitment to information transparency.

-4. The next spot in our top five ranking belongs to the Dominican Republic’s Banco ADOPEM, which successfully increased both its lending and deposit operations.
+4. The next spot in our top five rankings belongs to the Dominican Republic’s Banco ADOPEM, which successfully increased both its lending and deposit operations.
 It occupies seventh place in the outreach pillar for providing benefits to 25 percent more borrowers than in the previous year and also because its depositors outnumbered its borrowers, illustrating its outreach in microfinance service provision.